aFarkas/jMediaelement/readme.txt

 2. demos
 Use the demos as a starting point
 3. utils
-uitils like an mouseactivity event (for UI behavior) or the quick-starter utility 'jmeEmbedControls'.
+uitils like an mouseactivity event (for UI behavior), the quick-starter utility 'jmeEmbedControls' and a jme-debug helper which logs some usefull information, if you have troubles to get started.
 4. plugins
 API-Plugins like fullwindow/fullscreen, captions...